microsoft/DeBERTa/README.md

 ## Experiments
 Our fine-tuning experiments are carried on half a DGX-2 node with 8x32 V100 GPU cards, the results may vary due to different GPU models, drivers, CUDA SDK versions, using FP16 or FP32, and random seeds.
-We report our numbers based on multple runs with different random seeds here.
+We report our numbers based on multiple runs with different random seeds here.
 Here are the results from the Large model:

 |Task	 |Command	|Results	|Running Time(8x32G V100 GPUs)|
 |--------|---------------|---------------|-------------------------|